We are already a couple weeks into 2018 and dare I ask how new year’s resolutions are going.

 Don’t make them.

 Instead, make intentions for the new year.
-You’re probably wondering what the difference is between them and resolutions.
+What’s the difference?

 A resolution implies there is a problem that needs solving, while an intention is a purposeful desire to fulfill something.
 Many new year’s resolutions involve problems that do need fixing – losing weight, for example.
 But I find that many people tend to fail at their resolutions because they don’t embrace the journey, and focus solely on the “problem” that needs to be fixed.
 Old habits, impatience, fizzling motivation can all lead to resolutions being broken before Auld Lang Syne is even finished.